Returning in 2026

 Not Included:

-• Hybrid bike and helmet, available for rent for $250.
+- Hybrid bike available for rent for $250.
 Road Bike rental $350.
-E-bike rental $425 (limited supply – email immediately to reserve).
+E-bike rental $425 (limited supply – email immediately to reserve.
+See bike rental details below).

 Fundraising Beneficiaries – Climate Ride